Brown Estate

-Brown Estate Vineyards is a vineyard and wine brand located in the St. Helena area of Napa Valley, California, United States.
-Brown Estate produces a variety of wines, including Zinfandel, Cabernet Sauvignon, Chardonnay, and Petite Sirah.
-Founded in 1995 by siblings Deneen, David, and Coral Brown, Brown Estate Vineyard released its first Napa Valley Zinfandel in 1996.
-It is recognized as the first and only Brown-owned estate winery in Napa Valley.
-The Brown family members began their involvement in the wine industry by farming grapes and selling them to established winemakers before launching their own label.
+Brown Estate Vineyards is a winery located in St. Helena, Napa Valley.
+Brown Estate produces varietal wines, including Zinfandel, Cabernet Sauvignon, Chardonnay, and Petite Sirah.
+Founded in 1995 by siblings Deneen, David, and Coral Brown, Brown Estate Vineyard released its first Zinfandel in 1996.
+It is recognized as the first and only Black-owned estate winery in Napa Valley.
+The Brown family began their involvement in the wine industry by farming grapes and selling them to established winemakers, before launching their own label.

-Early history
+History

 In 1980, Jamaican-born Bassett Brown and Panamanian-born Marcela Abrahams Brown acquired 450 acre in the Chiles Valley AVA of Napa Valley.
 Abandoned ten years prior, the land and its two structures—an 1859 stone and redwood barn and an 1885 Queen Anne Victorian home—were derelict.
-The senior Browns cut roads and installed plumbing and electricity, a restoration for which they received an award from the Napa County Historical Society.
+The Browns cut roads and installed plumbing and electricity, earning them a naward from Napa County Historical Society.
 In 1985, they planted their first vineyard, approximately 9 ha of zinfandel.
-The Chiles Valley microclimate, characterized by extreme temperature shifts throughout each day, suited the cultivation of Zinfandel grapes.
-The Brown family's fruit soon gained popularity among zinfandel producers such as Green & Red and T-Vine Cellars, who purchased Brown Estate fruit for many years.
-The Browns also sold Cabernet Sauvignon to the famed Mike Grgich.
-It was through a series of apprenticeships with winemakers who were working with his fruit that David Brown, who by then had been farming his family's vineyards for five years, began learning the art and science of winemaking.
+The Chiles Valley microclimate, characterized by extreme temperature shifts each day, suited the Zinfandel cultivation.
+The Brown family's fruit gained popularity among zinfandel producers such as Green & Red and T-Vine Cellars, who purchased Brown Estate fruit for many years.
+The Browns also sold Cabernet Sauvignon to Mike Grgich.
+Through a series of apprenticeships, winemakers who were working with his fruit learned winemaking.

-In the mid-1990s, due to rising demand for their fruit, Deneen and David, who were both residing on the vineyard property, decided to produce wine under their label.
-Since they had no winery facility on site, they secured a custom crush contract with Rombauer Vineyards in Saint Helena.
-For six years, they produced their wines at the Rombauer facility.
-On January 29, 2000, Brown Estate debuted their first two vintages of Napa Valley Zinfandel,1996 and 1997, at the annual Zinfandel Advocates and Producers (ZAP) tasting at Fort Mason in San Francisco.Simultaneously, in the January 31, 2000, issue of the Wine Spectator, the 1997 Brown Estate Zinfandel received a score of 91 points.
+In the mid-1990s, due to rising demand fruit, Deneen and David, both residing in the vineyard, decided to produce wine under their own label.
+They secured a crush contract with Rombauer Vineyards in Saint Helena.
+For six years, they produced wines at the Rombauer facility.
+On January 29, 2000, Brown Estate debuted their first two vintages of Napa Valley Zinfandel, for 1996 and 1997, at the annual Zinfandel Advocates and Producers (ZAP) tasting at Fort Mason in San Francisco.
+In the January, 2000 issue of the Wine Spectator, the 1997 Brown Estate Zinfandel received a score of 91 points.